 Generally speaking, taxes on capital gains are triggered when a person sells an appreciated asset.
-Stocks are a great example this.
-Capital gains come in two main flavors, short term (property held less than 12 months) and long term (property held longer than 12 months).
-For most people, selling their house has the potential to trigger long term capital gains tax.
+Stocks are a great example of this.
+Capital gains come in two main flavors, short-term (property held less than 12 months) and long-term (property held longer than 12 months).
+For most people, selling their house has the potential to trigger long-term capital gains tax.

-A person’s long term capital gains tax rate is determined by their marginal tax rate on ordinary income – aka the rate most people think of as “their tax rate.”
-Currently, 20% is the the top federal income tax rate on long term capital gains*.
+A person’s long-term capital gains tax rate is determined by their marginal tax rate on ordinary income- aka the rate most people think of as “their tax rate.”
+Currently, 20% is the top federal income tax rate on long-term capital gains*.
 This rate only applies to those people (un)lucky enough to be in the 39.6% marginal tax bracket.

 Capital gains tax, as you might imagine, is a tax on any gain earned from the sale of property.
-For tax purposes, gain is calculated by subtracting the property’s basis from the sale price (fair market value).
+For tax purposes, the gain is calculated by subtracting the property’s basis from the sale price (fair market value).
 Most of the time, a person’s basis in their house is the same as the price they paid when they bought the house.
-For example, Able purchases a house in 2008 for $150,000.
-Able’s basis in the house is $150,000.
-When Able sells the house in 2016 for $210,000, he has a gain of $60,000.
+For example, Able purchased a house in 2018 for $150,000.
+Ables basis in the house is $150,000.
+When Able sells the house in 2021 for $210,000, he has a gain of $60,000.

 Exclusion for Sale of Primary Residence